 Coolum Beach Weather.

 The weather is mild in this part of the world.
-Coldest Month is June with a minimum of 13 and a maximum of 22 degrees Celcius.
-The warmest Month is December with a minimum of 24 degrees and a maximum of 30+ degrees Celcius.
+Coldest Month is June with a minimum of 13 and a maximum of 22 degrees Celsius.
+The warmest Month is December with a minimum of 24 degrees and a maximum of 30+ degrees Celsius.
+During the Australian Summer School Holiday period Coolum is full with families having fun.
+In Winter the Coolum Beach Caravan Park is overflowing with Grey Nomads escaping the cold winters in the southern states.

 What do you like most about a Beach Holiday?